bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 == Changelog ==

+* 1.2.0 adjustment not to display time on events that have DTSTART in DATE format instead of DATETIME format after a comment of TrojanObelix. found that date_i18n($format, $timestamp) formats according to the locale, but not the timezone so times and sometimes also dates went wrong, but the newer function wp_date() does, so date_i18n() replaced bij wp_date() adjusted use of ID's for the events also to work when lineseperator is \n  in stead of \r\n after seeing example by of TrojanObelix.
+		Tested with WP 5.5.3.
 * 1.1.0 parse EXDATE to exclude events from repeat
 * 1.0.3 trim only "\n\r\0" and first space but keep last space in Description Summary and Location lines. adjustments to correct timezone that is ignored in new datetime when the $time parameter is a UNIX timestamp (e.g. @946684800)
 * 1.0.2 Adjustments for multiline Description, summary or location.
 Tested with wp 5.2.1.
-* 1.0.1 PHP 7.2 deprecated create_function changed in anonymous function in widget_init.
+* 1.0.1 PHP 7.2 deprecated create function changed in anonymous function in widget_init.
 Tested with wp 5.0.3
 * 1.0.0 first version in WP plugin directory, directory and start php renamed after slug simple-google-icalendar-widget
 * 0.7.0 BYDAY with DAILY frequency tested.
 Test code deleted.
 Present as RC to wordpress.
 * 0.6.0 BYDAY and BYMONTHDAY work with complete sorting and unifying in MONTH frequency